 Set out beyond the Tropic of Capricorn to experience an unforgettable South American journey.
-Curated to show you the perfect balance of cosmopolitan charm and natural splendor, South Atlantic Expedition: South America from Rio de Janeiro to Buenos Aires will take you to three distinct nations along the Atlantic.
+Curated to show you the perfect balance of cosmopolitan charm and natural splendor, South America: Coasts & Cultures will take you to three distinct nations along the Atlantic.
 Start in the African-Portuguese influenced nation of Brazil, sailing Atlantic waters to Spanish-speaking — and Italian influenced — Uruguay and Argentina.
 From Brazil’s emerald coast and the opulent Punta del Este to the colorful alleys of La Boca, this is the perfect journey to discover destinations off the beaten path and cross off bucket list items.
 See Christ the Redeemer, one of the New Seven Wonders of the World, up close, as well as gorgeous UNESCO sites like Ilha Grande and Paraty.

 Embark the Ocean Explorer to traipse the Southern Cone in luxury.
-This 5-star expedition vessel has all the amenities you could wish for while at sea.
+This 5-star vessel has all the amenities you could wish for while at sea.
 Watch the horizon fade from the two-story observation deck, read up on Eva Perón or Pelé in the library, or relax your muscles in the sauna.
+Enjoy the service on an onboard Concierge who can procure tickets to your desired onshore excursion or help organize a special dinner for you and your travel companions.
+And thanks to the size of our small ship— while you’ll have to tender inland in some ports — in most we’ll dock onshore, allowing you to walk right off the ship and spend more time in the heart of your destination.
 From the famous Ipanema Beach in Rio de Janeiro to the glamorous metropolis of Buenos Aires, you’ll enjoy thoughtfully prepared meals, onboard lectures, and superb service.

 Discover dazzling panoramas of Brazil’s Costa Verde, go hiking in the lush forests of Camboriú, and marvel at the stunning bay of Río de la Plata.
-With 24 included features and Cultural Discoveries, South Atlantic Expedition: South America from Rio de Janeiro to Buenos Aires will show you what distinguishes these three incredible nations from each other.
+With 24 included features and Cultural Discoveries, this journey will show you what distinguishes these three incredible nations from each other.
 Watch a samba performance in Rio de Janeiro, visit the cliffside home of late Uruguayan artist Carlos Páez Vilaró, and learn how to dance the sensual tango in Buenos Aires.
-You’ll also savor Brazilian churrasco, enjoy an optional Uruguayan wine tasting, and sip mate in Argentina’s pampas while watching a polo demonstration.
+You’ll also savor Brazilian churrasco and sip mate in Argentina’s pampas while watching a polo demonstration.
 You won’t want to miss a second of this deep dive into South American culture and natural wonders!

 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara”!
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguaçu translates roughly from the local Tupi-Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!